madhavvaranasi3/potato-yield-prediction-using-ml-and-dl-models/README.md

 Key highlights include:
 - Achieved **R² ≈ 0.95** on the cleaned potato reservoir dataset.
 - Implements **past-yield-integrated sequence generation (V2 approach)**.
-- Designed for **reuse on other agricultural or environmental datasets** requiring sequence-based forecasting.
+- Designed for **reuse on other agricultural or environmental datasets**.

 ---